linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 {{< /file >}}

-5. Create the `/etc/postfix/mysql-virtual-alias-maps.cf` file and enter the following values.
-Again, make sure you use the mailuser's password, and make any other changes as necessary.
+1. Create the `/etc/postfix/mysql-virtual-alias-maps.cf` file and enter the following values.
+Make sure you use the database user's password and make any other changes as needed.

     {{< file "/etc/postfix/mysql-virtual-alias-maps.cf" >}}
 user = mailuser